pisv/gethandly.wiki-playground/Step-One.md

 in the [Step One repository](https://github.com/pisv/gethandly.1st) is a bit more involved, since there are several ways in which a project can change: it may be closed or (re-)opened, its description may change, etc.
-We spare you the details because they add nothing substantial to discussion.
+We spare you the details because they add nothing substantial to our discussion.
 If you are interested, you can study the complete implementation of the `FooDeltaProcessor` and the corresponding `FooModelTest`.